ClimbsRocks/machineJS/README.md

 - `--alreadyFormatted`: A boolean value 'true' or 'false', noting if your data has already been formatted.
 Useful if you're just tweaking parameters and don't want to repeat the oftentimes time-expensive data formatting process again.
 If you pass in this flag, make sure your files are included in the  `pySetup/testingFileNames.js` json list.
 I've included a couple of examples.
 You can get the fileNames from `pySetup/utils.js`, inside of the formatData function.
 Just copy paste the fileNames obj data-formatter gives to the callback, into the `testingFileNames.js` file, giving it a property of whatever the 'outputFileName' property is.
 You should be able to pick up the pattern pretty easily :)
 - `--join`: a path to a data file that will be joined in with your training and testing data, in the same way you'd join SQL tables.
 - `--kagglePredict`: see above (Format of Prediction File).
-- `--dev`: This flag indicates that you are doing engineering work on ppComplete itself.
+- `--dev`: This flag indicates that you are doing engineering work on machineJS itself.
 It does things like:
   a) set the number of iterations to 1
   b) set the number of nets trained to 2
   c) if no data is passed in, automatically use the kaggleGiveCredit.csv dataset